USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </offroadvehiclesccs>
 ```

-The **offroadvehiclesccs** element is not necessary to complete a MOVES run and may be omitted from a runspec.
+The **offroadvehiclesccs** element is not necessary to complete a MOVES run and may be omitted from a RunSpec.

 ## Road types